Azure AD Connect: Escape to Proxy Addresses

 When comparing the proxyAddresses to the mail attribute, you will immediately spot the difference!

 As shown above, the mail attribute can only contain one mail address and no additional mail addresses.
-So if you had a nice Exchange Environment, the proxyAddresses attribute will be filled with your additional email addresses.
+So, if you have a nice Exchange Environment, the proxyAddresses attribute will be filled with your additional email addresses.

 4. Azure AD Connect and the Attributes

-We made sure we followed all nice step-by-step guides to set up Azure AD Connect.
-Those step-by-step guides will tell you, you will need to check if the user’s UPN matches the Microsoft 365 username and will tell you to run the IDFix tool.
-After running the IDFix tool and fixing some other errors we still needed to make sure some other important attributes were configured correctly and you can guess which attribute.
+We made sure we followed all the nice step-by-step guides to set up Azure AD Connect.
+Those step-by-step guides tell you to check if the user’s UPN matches the Microsoft 365 username and to run the IDFix tool.
+After running the IDFix tool and fixing some other errors, we still needed to make sure some other important attributes were configured correctly, and you can guess which attribute.

 Before we started we also made sure we created a full export of the Azure AD users and all of their attributes to manually compare them to the export we did from the Active Directory.